sgmurphy/wordpress-plugins/chaty/readme.txt

 1. Show all the channels you want at the same time (25 different click to chat buttons and other icons)
 2. Chat view: Personalized chat pop ups using merge tags like page title, URL, and WooCommerce tags like product name, seamlessly integrated with WooCommerce for an improved user experience on your website.
 3. <strong>Chat Agents</strong> - Add multiple variations (agents) in a single channel to easily delegate customer queries and make it easy for visitors to instantly reach out to the right person.
 For instance, you can add two agents under your WhatsApp chat widget (or any other channel of your choice), which leads visitors to your respective sales and support team.
 You can check out the agents feature for WhatsApp (but can be used for any other chat channel) on our <a href="https://demo.premio.io/agents/?utm_source=wordpressorg" target="_blank" title="Agents for WhatsApp demo"><strong>demo page 🚀<strong></a>
-4. Customize the chat button widget color with HEX code
+4. Customize the chat button
-5. Change the location of the chat button on the screen to any location
+5. Change the position of the chat button
-6. Upload your own custom chat button design
+6. Custom design
-7. Show (or don't show) the chat widget using targeting rules such as specific links, homepage, links that contain a string, links that start or end with a string, WordPress posts, pages, categories, tags, and WooCommerce products or WooCommerce products on sale.
-Targeting options for WooCommerce include the ability to target specific products or products on sale using the product name or other WooCommerce properties.
-Get better control over when and where the chat widget is displayed
+7. Show (or don't show) the chat widget using targeting rules such as specific URLs
 8. Create more than one chat widget and show it on specific pages and categories of your website based on page targeting rules.
 For example, you can display Skype, Whatsapp chat, and a click to call icon for one category, and Facebook Messenger, Telegram, and Line button for another category.
 <strong>The main use cases for the multi chat widget are:</strong>
 Separate widget design for mobile and desktop
 Change widget language for WPML and multi-language websites Different chat widgets for different products and categories Different chats buttons based on purpose (support, sales, etc)
-9. New!
-Traffic source targeting – show the chat channels only to visitors who come from specific traffic sources including direct traffic, social networks, search engines, Google Ads, or any other traffic source (for example, show a WhatsApp icon to visitors from Google, and Facebook Messenger to visitors from Facebook)
+9. Traffic source targeting – show the chat channels only to visitors who come from specific traffic sources including
-10. Widget Analytics - get data about your most used chat channels.
-Find out which of your chat widgets converts better.
+10. Widget Analytics - get data about your most used chat channels
-11. Font Awesome support - choose from tons of well-designed icons on your Chaty widgets with Font Awesome.
+11. Font Awesome support
-12. Create a pre-set WhatsApp chat message and pre-set email subject line.
-When people click on your WhatsApp button or email icon, your pre-set message will be automatically loaded.
-You can also create pre-set messages for the SMS text chat channel
+12. Create a pre-set WhatsApp chat message and pre-set email subject line
-13. Title and URL tags for the WhatsApp pre-set message - you can also use title and URL tags of the visitor's current page for the WhatsApp pre-set message
+13. Title and URL tags for the WhatsApp pre-set message
-14. Fire a Google Analytics event every time one of your channel buttons is clicked.
-Track your chat buttons using Google Analytics.
+14. Google Analytics suppoty
-15. Available days and hours - display the widget on specific days and hours based on your opening days and hours.
-E.g. You can show live chat channels like Facebook Messenger and WhatsApp on certain days & hours, and when you're not available for live chat you can display email and Instagram.
+15. Available days and hours
-16. Country targeting - show a different chat button for different countries.
-For example, you can show Line, Viber, WeChat, and Whatsapp chat for Chinese users, and Facebook Messenger, email button, and SMS text icon for visitors from the US.
+16. Country targeting
-17. Add custom CSS.
+17. Custom CSS
-18. Duplicate your Chaty widget to save time and use the same settings and chat channels from another widget.
+18. Duplicate your Chaty widget
-19. Get your contact form leads to email (you can CC and BCC)
+19. Contact form leads to email
-20. Google reCAPTCHA for your contact form - integrate Google reCAPTCHA with your Chaty contact form.
+20. Google reCAPTCHA
-21. Date scheduling - set a start and end date for your chat buttons (E.g. show a WhatsApp chat button from a specific date).
+21. Date scheduling

 <br><a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Upgrade to Chaty Pro</strong></a> to get all Pro features :)